 |Previous College:||Northern Arizona '00|

-Last season, Bruno led the Lumberjack women to one of their finest seasons in program history.
+In 2013, Bruno led the Lumberjack women to one of their finest seasons in program history.
 The women's team finished the 2013 season 17-10 overall, 8-2 in the Big Sky, and reached the conference semifinals.
 The 17 victories tied for the second-highest single season win total in program history and was the most the team had posted since 2002.
 Over the course of the season, Bruno's women's team posted an eight-match win streak, the second longest win streak in school history.
 Records fell across the board as Bruno coached all six of her starters to all-conference honors, the most in program history.
 The Lumberjacks led the Big Sky in team singles wins (93) and doubles wins (55) with the 55 doubles wins setting a new single-season high while the 93 singles wins were two shy of equaling the school record.
 Seniors Alice Pacaut and Malia Wahinepio led the Big Sky with a 20-3 doubles record and broke the school record for doubles victories by a tandem in school history while senior Nicole Perez led the conference with a 19-8 singles record tying the school's single season school record win total.
 If the on-court accolades wasn't enough, the Lumberjack women was recognized by the NCAA with the APR Public Recognition Award for posting perfect single-year APR scores each of the previous four years.
 On the men's side, Bruno continued the tutelage of Dominic Bermudez, who garnered his second All-Big Sky honor as he was voted Honorable Mention.

 In 2012, Bruno guided the women's team to their seventh consecutive Big Sky Championship appearance despite a lineup that featured four new starters, including two freshmen.
 The women's team also posted their seventh consecutive double-digit win season, finishing 10-13 overall and 7-1 in the conference.
 The Lumberjack women, who dropped a tight 4-2 match to Montana in the Big Sky Championship semifinal, placed four players, three of whom were honored for the first time of their careers, on the All-Conference teams.
 They also received the ITA All-Academic Team award showcasing their excellence in the classroom in addition to on the court.
 Bruno also assisted with the growth of Bermudez, who posted a career-year on the men's team in his second season at NAU.
 Bermudez, a 2011 All-Big Sky second team selection, led the Lumberjack men through a 6-16 season and a 2-6 conference record.